Bloodfist VI: Ground Zero

 Bloodfist VI: Ground Zero is a 1995 American action film directed by Rick Jacobson and starring Don Wilson, Marcus Aurelius, Michael Blanks, and Anthony Boyer.
 It was written by Brendan Broderick and Rob Kerchner.

 Premise

-Air Force courier Nick Corrigan is sent to deliver a message to a nuclear missile base in a remote corner of the Midwest.
-Unbeknownst to him, however, a gang of terrorists have taken over the base in the hopes of launching the missiles at all of the nation's largest cities.
-In a panic, they lock Nick in the base, thinking to keep him from interfering with their plans.
-Little do they know, however, that Sgt.
-Corrigan is a former Special Forces soldier who is more than capable of shutting them down single-handedly.
+Air Force courier Nick Corrigan is dispatched to a remote nuclear missile base in the Midwest.
+Unbeknownst to him, a group of terrorists has seized control of the base with the intention of launching missiles at major cities across the nation.
+They imprison Nick within the base to prevent him from thwarting their scheme.
+However, what the terrorists fail to realize is that Sgt.
+Corrigan is a seasoned ex-Special Forces operative, fully equipped to neutralize them and their plans, even under the most challenging circumstances.